SummaryRead the full fact sheet

 - There may be loss of appetite and, sometimes, nausea and some vomiting.

-The actual symptoms will vary from person to person and from illness to illness.
-Usually, the symptoms will last from a few days to a week or more and the person recovers fully without any ongoing problems.
+Symptoms will vary from person to person and from illness to illness.
+Usually, symptoms last from a few days to a week or more and you will recover fully without any ongoing problems.

-There is no cure for the common cold.
-There is no specific treatment that will make the cold go away more quickly.
+There is no cure for the common cold and no specific treatment that will make the cold go away more quickly.

 - Paracetamol can be given in appropriate doses if fever is present.